Renault 5 Electric Supermini Previewed With Retro-Modern Styling

 Gallery: Mobilize sub-brand

-The company is also setting up the Mobilize sub-brand with four EVs, a tiny Twizy-like model, the Dacia Spring, a new electric liftback/sedan, and a cargo van.
+The company is also setting up the Mobilize sub-brand with four EVs: a tiny Twizy-like model, the Dacia Spring, a new liftback/sedan, and a cargo van.

 Source: Renault